-ECT286: Automation and Control - 3 credit hours

-NETW411: Information Security and Mobile Devices - 4 credit hours
+CEIS490: Ecosystem of The Internet of Things - 3 credit hours ECT286: Automation and Control - 3 credit hours ECT315: Industrial IoT - 3 credit hours NETW411: Information Security and Mobile Devices - 4 credit hours

-Career Preparation - 2 credit hours required
+CEIS298: Introduction to Technical Project Management - 1 credit hour CEIS499: Preparation for the Profession - 1 credit hour

-Employment positions determined to be in field for graduates of the Undergraduate Certificate program in Internet of Things (IoT) include Computer Network Architect (15-1241.00); Computer User Support Specialist (15-1232.00).
+Employment positions determined to be in field for graduates of the Undergraduate Certificate program in Internet of Things include Computer Network Architect (15-1241.00); Computer User Support Specialist (15-1232.00).
 These positions are used to calculate graduate employment rates required by the state of California and to meet regulation requirements of other state authorization agencies.
 Learn more by searching career titles or SOC numbers above at the Occupational Information Network website.